 Did you know that Woolworths and Coles, Australia’s two major supermarket chains, offer priority home delivery services for seniors & vulnerable Australians?

 An initiative that started during Covid-19 lockdowns, Coles and Woolworths priority delivery services remain accessible for seniors and vulnerable Australians.

 The initiative was implemented to ensure that vulnerable people are able to access home delivery services for groceries and other necessities.

-This will ensure that groceries will be delivered to everyone in a prioritized manner and first to people who are most in need.
-The vulnerable include the elderly, people with disabilities, anyone who might be infected, or anyone whose condition requires isolation from the general population.
+Eligible, vulnerable people include the elderly, people with disabilities, anyone who is infected with covid-19, or anyone whose condition requires isolation from the general population.

 To use the priority delivery services offered by Coles and Woolworths, you must have an online account.
-If you do not already have such an account and do not know how to set one up, ask a family member or friend to help you or to set it up for you.
+If you do not already have such an account and do not know how to set one up, below are instructions relevant to each supermarket chain.
+You might also be able to ask a family member or friend to help you create an online account.

 Coles Home Delivery for Seniors and Vulnerable Australians

 To access Coles’ Online Priority Services, known as COPS, you must be a member of any one of the following groups:

 - An existing Coles Online and flybuys customer aged 70 years or over

 - Over 65 and registered with the government’s My Aged Care program